 Benjamin Tucker Tanner was born on this date in 1835.
 He was a Black minister and bishop.

 He was born in Pittsburgh.
 After studying at Avery Institute and Western Theological Seminary in Allegheny City, PA, he officiated at the 15th Street Presbyterian Church in Washington, D.C.
-At the end of 18, months he returned to his own church, the African Methodist Episcopal, entering the Baltimore conference in April 1862.
-He organized the first school for Freedmen in the United States navy yard, by permission of an Admiral Dahlgren.
+At the end of 18 months, he returned to his church, the African Methodist Episcopal, entering the Baltimore conference in April 1862.
+He organized the first school for Freedmen in the United States navy yard, with the permission of Admiral Dahlgren.

-Tanner received the degree of A.N. from Avery College in 1870 and that of Doctor of Divinity (D.D.) from Wilberforce University in 1878.
+Tanner received the degree of A.N. from Avery College in 1870 and a Doctor of Divinity (D.D.) from Wilberforce University in 1878.
 On May 19, 1888, Tanner was elected a bishop.

 Benjamin Tucker Tanner died in 1923.